bballdavis/Hass-Energy-Dashboard/README.md

 ## Support

-If you find this card helpful and would like to support its development:
+If you find these cards helpful and would like to support their development:
 - Consider starring the repository on GitHub
 - Report any issues or feature requests through GitHub issues